 Tricks and Tips: Debugging your website from Android Devices

-Well the good new is, It is Possible!
-In case you are not aware, you can set up any of your android devices for Remote Debugging to Debug your websites/apps that are running on Android's Chrome Browser.
+Well, the good news is, It is Possible!
+In case you are not aware, you can set up any of your android devices for Remote Debugging to Debug your websites/apps running on Android's Chrome Browser.

-Below are the quick steps to explain how to set it up and use.
+Below are the quick steps to explain how to set it up and use it.
 Keep exploring!

 Make your Android device Debug Ready

-- Find Developer options in your phone.
-In most of the recent Android OS versions it can be found under, Settings > System > Developer Options.
+- Find Developer options on your phone.
+In most recent Android OS versions, it can be found under Settings > System > Developer Options.

-- Connect your phone to Laptop/PC with an USB Cable.
+- Connect your phone to a Laptop/PC with a USB Cable.

 Scroll under Developer option as you will see an option to enable USB debugging.
-Enable it.
+Please enable it.
 You may get a confirmation dialog.
 Accept it to proceed.

 Note: Android 4.4 or higher is required for debugging.
 Android 2.x and 3.x devices do not support USB debugging.